Eric loves to play "The Binding of Isaac: Rebirth" on Steam, and it is one of his favorite games. He wants to teach others about the game.

 The brain explodes with whatever enemy it makes contact with.
 After so long, it will come back.

 The item is the most useful early game.
 Early game the extra damage is a great help.
 Bob’s Brain destroys some of the early game bosses.

 But often during the late game, you no longer need the extra damage.
 At this point, this item becomes a liability.
-As if the explosion happens too close, you also get damaged.
+If the explosion happens too close, you also get damaged.

 This is why most people dislike the item.
 If you are not careful, you can die from using this item.

 This item would be perfect if I could drop it when I no longer needed it.
 The only way to get rid of items is to reroll every item you have, and this is very risky to do.

 You find Cursed Eye in red chests, secret rooms, and Treasure Rooms.

 Cursed Eye allows you to shoot out tears in charged shots.
 If you take damage while charging shots, the item teleports you to a random room.

 Being teleported like this is very jarring.
 Also, when teleported out of boss fights, you have to restart the fight from the beginning.

 This item can be good under the right circumstances.